Landing Page Design Guide 2026 – How to Build High-Converting Pages

 Cost per Lead (CPL)Industry-dependentGoogle Ads / Meta Ads

 Heatmap tools visually show where visitors click, how far they scroll, and what they look at.
-This data is invaluable for landing page optimization.
+The data is invaluable for landing page optimization.

 Recommended tools: